Sociology Courses

 Student Learning Outcomes (SLO)

 An examination of the experiences and perspectives of Asian Americans from mid-1800's to the present.
-Major topics will include immigration, law, citizenship, racialization, colonialism, imperialism, war, family, political involvement, social movements, education, and employment.
+Major topics will include past and present waves of immigration, citizenship, demographic trends, ethnic enclaves and communities, political involvement, social movements, education, race and racial discrimination, gender and sexuality, media representation, and employment.
 Provides a comparative context for understanding the panethnic movement.
+May not receive credit if ES 10 has been completed.

 Student Learning Outcomes (SLO)